wrkzdev/derogold/README.md

 ### How To Compile

+#### Build Optimization

+The CMake build system will, by default, create optimized *native* builds for your particular system type when you build the software.
+Using this method, the binaries created provide a better experience and all together faster performance.

+However, if you wish to create *portable* binaries that can be shared between systems, specify `-DARCH=default` in your CMake arguments during the build process.
+Note that *portable* binaries will have a noticable difference in performance than *native* binaries.
+For this reason, it is always best to build for your particular system if possible.

 #### Linux

 ##### Prerequisites

-You will need the following packages: boost, cmake (3.8 or higher), make, and git.
+You will need the following packages: [Boost](https://www.boost.org/), [OpenSSL](https://www.openssl.org/), cmake (3.8 or higher), make, and git.

 You will also need either GCC/G++, or Clang.